 - 8 oz soft goat cheese

 - 2 Tablespoons chives minced

-Tools, tips and preheat instructions: Place pizza stone in cold oven on bottom rack.
-Heat oven to 450 degrees for at least one half hour before dough is placed on stone.
+Remove prepared pizza dough from the refrigerator and place on counter for 30 minutes before using.
+Place pizza stone in cold oven with oven rack in bottom position.
+Turn heat to 450 degrees and allow stone to heat for at least a half hour before placing dough on stone.

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!